nibanks/quic-preshared-connection/draft-banks-quic-preshared-connection.md

 Once the NEW_PRESHARED_CONNECTION frame has been acknowledged the new connection is considered started and both endpoint can start using it.

-Also note, the above frames are the built-in way to directly exchange PCI for each endpoint for the new preshared connection.
+Also note, the above frames are the built-in way to directly exchange PSCI for each endpoint for the new preshared connection.
 It is also possible for an out of band method to be used to exchange the information.
 For instance, in the scenario where two clients of the same server wish to create a P2P connection